Cool cpp features

 This is supposed to be the standard way of representing a byte.
 This only has overloads for bitwise operations, and is therefore more in line with how a byte should behave.
 Can be typecasted to one of the arithmetic types.

-another.
-The method name is set::extract and it takes an
+it to another.
+The method name is set::extract and it

-iterator or a key as an argument.
-This also returns the object node so
+takes an iterator or a key as an argument.
+This also returns the

-it can outlive the container.
-Also allows one to cheaply remove the
+object node so it can outlive the container.
+Also allows one to

 std::map<int, string> m {{1, "one"}, {2, "two"}, {3, "three"}};